-The Art department at St Joseph's looks to develop pupil's creativity and imagination through gaining skills, knowledge and understanding of the subject.
+The Art & Design department at St Joseph's seeks to develop pupil's creativity and imagination through gaining skills, knowledge and understanding of the subject.

 Underpinning this we base our unique curriculum on the 2 principles of:

 - Developing Students’ Visual Communication Abilities – In order for students to be able to express themselves creatively, they require the visual language skills to be able to communicate their ideas and intentions.
 St Joseph’s students will explore and develop their skills in:

 This will fortify them with the key skills and techniques to be able to express creative ideas in a range of ways and produce engaging personal responses.

 - Developing Students’ Creativity – Students will discover that ideas are not simply found or happened upon.
 There are rarely ‘lightbulb moments’.
 Creative ideas – “original ideas that have value” (Sir Ken Robinson, 2008) – must be worked at.
 They are the culmination of considered investigations and the bringing together of a range of inputs.
 Students will learn to develop their creativity through: